canonical/design.ubuntu.com/apps/patterns/layouts/index.md

 </div>
   <div class="ten-col">
   <h4>Desktop – 2 or 3 panels</h4>
   <p>On a windowed environment, just like on a tablet, more than one panel can be displayed simultaneously.
 By joining them in the same window, we get the familiar list panel and conjoined detail panel – a pattern typical in applications like contacts, messages, and email.
-Of course, there can be any number of combinations of panels depending on the specific app’s needs.</p>
+Of course, there can be any number of combinations of panels depending on the specific app&#8217;s needs.</p>
 </div>
   <div class="ten-col">
   <div class="image-container">